slowlane112/Esp32-Game-and-Watch/gandw_single_screen_4button_handheld/README.md

 # Features

-## 10 Games
+## 22 Games
-Plays 10 four button game and watch games.
+Plays 22 two and four button game and watch games.<br>
-Use button combinations on power up to select the game (See source code).
+Use the left and right buttons in the menu to select a game, then press Game A to start the game.<br>
-Remembers last game selected if no buttons pressed on power up.
+You can return to the menu by pressing the left and right buttons for a few seconds.

 ## Volume Adjustment
-Volume adjustment with on screen display.
+Volume adjustment with on screen display.<br>
-Volume down: Time and Left buttons.
+Volume down: Time and Left buttons.<br>
-Volume up: Time and Right buttons.
+Volume up: Time and Right buttons.<br>
 Remembers volume level on power up.

 ## Power